 It’s interesting to note that treatment for dual diagnosis is not a separate course or modality.
 Instead, it takes place across a broad range of addiction treatment programs.

-- Inpatient, medication-supported detox programs with consistent supervision for safety, psychological, and physical
+- Medication-supported detox programs with consistent supervision for safety, psychological, and physical wellbeing

 - Inpatient rehab that combines talk therapy for addiction counseling with psychotherapy for mental wellness